trondr/sdpeval/README.md

 | Or                         | &#x2705;    |
 | Not                        | &#x2705;    |

-5 of 29 base applicability rules are supported, currently sufficient to process sdp xml found in ftp://ftp.hp.com/pub/softlib/software/sms_catalog/HpCatalogForSms.latest.cab
+5 of 29 base applicability rules are supported

 | Base Applicability Rule | Status      |
 |-------------------------|-------------|